 Ask your employer, family, friends or other members of the household to pick up groceries and medicines for you.
 If this is not possible, you may be able to order groceries and medicines (including prescription medicines) online or by telephone.

 If you still need help with obtaining food and essential supplies, help is available through your local Public Health Unit at 1300 066 055.

 Monitor symptoms and seek help if they develop

-You must monitor yourself for any new symptoms.
+You should monitor yourself for any symptoms of COVID-19.
 Watch particularly for:

 - fever (37.5°C or higher) or history of fever (night sweats, chills)

 - runny nose

 - shortness of breath (difficulty breathing)

 - sore throat

 Other reported symptoms of COVID-19 include: fatigue, acute blocked nose (congestion), muscle pain, joint pain, diarrhoea, nausea/vomiting and loss of appetite.